 How to Get More People to Like Your Facebook Business Page

+If you are trying to get more people to like your Facebook business page it can be a challenge.
 When I first started managing business Facebook pages, I thought this will be easy.
 I’ll just post some articles and find some memes, but managing business Facebook pages quickly left me frustrated.
 I spent hours looking for content to post on my clients’ pages.
 No wonder they wanted someone to take over this task.
 Planning and creating posts for social media is much harder than it looks.

 I read article after article about what to post on social media.
 I looked at Pinterest pins on how to make my posts more engaging.
 I joined Facebook groups on social media marketing.
 I even purchased a social media calendar that claimed it would give me a year’s worth of content to post on my social media pages.